The-Portal-Bot/Documentation/docs/interpreter/objects/attributes/detailed/portal/p.v.allowed_roles.md

 :::tip

-Regardless of what role you has been allowed, the creator of the portal channel can join it, whether he has an allowed role or not.
+Regardless of what role you has been allowed, the creator of the voice channel can join it, whether he has an allowed role or not.

 :::